Angular-Dynamic-Hooks/Documentation/documentation/parsers.md

   findHooks(content: string, context: any, options: ParseOptions): HookPosition[]
 ```

-Is given a string of content and is expected to return a `HookPosition` array from it.
-Each `HookPosition` represents a found text hook and specifies its position within the content string:
+Is given a string of content and is expected to return a <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L109" target="_blank">`HookPosition`</a> array from it.
+Each <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L109" target="_blank">`HookPosition`</a> represents a found text hook and specifies its position within the content string:

 ```ts
 interface HookPosition {